xtuml/bridgepoint/doc-bridgepoint/notes/619_rcrc/619_rcrc.int.md

 3. Background
 -------------
 3.1  cppcheck is a static analysis syntax checker for C anc C++.
 See [2].
+Users are running this tool on generated code.
+It identifies a redundant assignment of `rc = rc`.
 3.2  POSIX threading routines return an integer.
 A non-zero value usually indicates an error.
 See [3] and related pages.
+3.3  `rc` was declared and assigned to the return of the threading routines to avoid a syntax warning of "unused return value".
+Then, rc was unused, so we assigned it to itself.
+Now cppcheck dislikes that.

 4. Requirements
 ---------------

 4.1  cppcheck shall report no redundant assignents in the threading routines.
 4.2  cppcheck shall report no unused variables in the threading routines.
 4.3  gcc -Wall shall be clean when compiling sys_thread.c for POSIX.